dongvng/dongvng/README.md

 ### Hi there 👨‍💻

-## i'm a javascript/typescript developer,
+## i'm a javascript/typescript developer

 <h3>Things I work with</h3>